passportxyz/awesome-gitcoin-passports/readme.md

 Firebase: https://github.com/jthegedus/awesome-firebase/blob/main/readme.md#featured-new-releases -->

-- [📝 Introducing Passport - Digital Identity as a Public Good](https://go.gitcoin.co/blog/intro-to-passport): Introducing Passports and Stamps
+- [Introducing Passport - Digital Identity as a Public Good](https://go.gitcoin.co/blog/intro-to-passport): Introducing Passports and Stamps
-- [📝 Gitcoin Passport <> Snapshot: Making DAO coordination more secure](https://go.gitcoin.co/blog/gitcoin-passport-snapshot-making-dao-coordination-more-secure): Protect your DAO from sybil voting attacks by using Passports with Snapshot and the Quadratic Voting strategy.
+- [Gitcoin Passport <> Snapshot: Making DAO coordination more secure](https://go.gitcoin.co/blog/gitcoin-passport-snapshot-making-dao-coordination-more-secure): Protect your DAO from sybil voting attacks by using Passports with Snapshot and the Quadratic Voting strategy.
-- [🎥 Defend Quadratic Funding Against Sybil Attacks](https://www.youtube.com/watch?v=v1Dm7FI2AdU): What are Sybil attacks and how does Passport help you defend your community against them.
+- [Defend Quadratic Funding Against Sybil Attacks](https://www.youtube.com/watch?v=v1Dm7FI2AdU): What are Sybil attacks and how does Passport help you defend your community against them.

 ## Official Docs and Quickstarts